obocat/xcode-xlsx/README.md

 # xcode-xlsx
-**xcode-xlsx** is a command line tool for importing translations from a **.xlsx** file.
-Treats files with the extension **.strings** as iOS strings resources and will import translations as simple key/value pairs accordingly.
+**xcode-xlsx** is a command line tool for importing translations from a `.xlsx` file to files iOS strings resources `.strings` as simple key/value pairs accordingly.

 # Installation
 ```